joshshterenberg/joshshterenberg.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a student and researcher at Princeton University and the Institute for Advanced Study (IAS), advised by Matias Zaldarriaga.
-My current research is bifocal: black hole perturbation theory and data analysis of gravitational waves.
+I am a PhD student and researcher at Princeton University, advised by Paul Steinhardt.
+I am currently researching numerical simulations for bouncing cosmologies and black hole perturbation theory.

+I recently worked at the Institute for Advanced Study (IAS), where I studied the post-Newtonian expansion of binary systems, using simulations therein to test the efficability of future graviational wave detectors.

-Before Princeton, I graduated from Boston University with a B.A. in Physics and a B.S. in Computer Engineering.
+Previously, I graduated from Boston University with a B.A. in Physics and a B.S. in Computer Engineering.
 There I held a research position at CERN International Labs as part of the CMS Collaboration, improving the tasks of vertex reconstruction and track seed generation in the CMSSW.

-Out of the office, you can find me tutoring on Wyzant, playing music, and learning languages.
+Out of the office, you can find me tutoring on Wyzant, playing music, and otherwise hobby-experimenting.